First Person View (FPV)¶

 Safety Warnings Relating Specifically to FPV Flight¶

-- Be ready for loss of FPV video caused by flying beyond your FPV systems limits or interference from structures between you and the vehicle.
+Be ready for loss of FPV video caused by flying beyond your FPV systems limits or interference from structures between you and the vehicle.
 Being able to invoke the vehicle’s RTL mode is a worthwhile safety feature even though most countries require FPV operation within line of sight of the operator.

 Know and recognize the FPV signal loss warning signs and be ready to shed the FPV equipment and retake line-of-sight control at all times.

 FPV equipment can interfere with the vehicle’s radio or GPS if placed too close.

 FPV flight regulations imposed by countries and localities vary greatly and are constantly evolving.
 Be sure you know the applicable restrictions.
 Also, be aware that FPV transmitters may have restrictions on frequency bands and power that vary from country to country, as well as requirements for licensing.